CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

 [{'id': '549236', 'name': 'DevNet Sandbox', 'url': 'https://n149.meraki.com/o/-t35Mb/manage/organization/overview'}]
 ```

-## Find your Network ID
+## Find your network ID

-Now that you have an Organization ID, list the networks of the organization.
+Now that you have an organization ID, list the networks of the organization.

 [List the networks in an organization](##!get-organization-networks)